jeremycline/jcline.org/_drafts/2021-05-28-hdr-in-linux-p2.md

 Display Identification Data (EDID) from the kernel, which contains the display color primaries, supported HDR formats, and so on.
 It will be covered in detail in the kernel section below.
 The EDID is, in fact, already being used in Mutter so this will be a small addition to that.
+There is some trickiness around multi-monitor setups as clients don't generally know which monitor they are being displayed on, but displays with differing pixel density have a similar challenge and Wayland handles that by providing events to the application when it enters a new display and the display content encoding could work the same way.

 To act upon the client-provided content encoding, however, requires a bit more work.